The Borel Cohomology of Free Iterated Loop Spaces: Introduction

+We also wonder if there is an algebraic way to come up with a presentation for the functor $\ell_n$, similarly to how the zeroth derived functor of $H^*(-^{S^n})$ can be constructed purely algebraically as the left adjoint of $(-)\otimes H^*(S^n)$ in the category of unstable algebras over the Steenrod algebra.

-Although we compute the zeroth derived functor of $grH^*(F_n(Z))$, Theorem \ref{thmb} suggests it is possible to compute the zeroth derived functor of the functor $H^*(F_n(Z))$.
-These zeroth derived functors are like higher dimensional analogs of $\ell$, and can be thought of as a version of negative cyclic homology for the free iterated loop space that is constructed using Steenrod algebraic data.
-In Appendix \ref{appendixbrelations}, we make partial progress on presenting this zeroth derived functor by computing some of the relations among classes in $H^*(F_n(Z))$.
+The functors $\ell_n$ and $\overline{\ell}_n$ are like higher dimensional analogs of $\ell$, and can be thought of as a version of negative cyclic homology for the free iterated loop space that is constructed just using Steenrod algebraic data.

+We turn to posing some further directions related to our work we think would be interesting to explore.

+The zeroth derived functor $\ell_n$ is just the first in a family of (nonabelian) derived functors that approximate $H^*(Z^{S^n}_{h\SOr(n+1)})$.
+The higher derived functors are defined purely algebraically in relation to the zeroth one.

+\begin{question} Can the higher derived functors of $\ell_n$ be computed, at least in some nontrivial examples? \end{question}

+There is a Bousfield homology spectral sequence whose $E_2$ term is the derived functors of $\ell_n(H^*(Z))$ and which (under favorable conditions) converges to $H^*(Z^{S^n}_{h\SOr(n+1)})$.
+This was worked out in the case $n=1$ in \cite{bokstedt2004spectral} by Bökstedt and Ottosen, and they moreover found that for $Z=\CC\PP^n$, the spectral sequence degenerates at $E_2$, converging to $H^*((\CC\PP^n)^{S^1}_{hSO(2)})$.